 Related: Here’s our list of songs about feeling lonely.

 Beached – Orbital & Angelo Badalamenti

-A fan-favorite among Angelo Badalamenti listeners, ‘Beached’ was first a solo project for the techno-dance artist, but Orbital was brought on for a remix specifically heard in the movie, The Beach.
+A fan-favorite among Angelo Badalamenti listeners, ‘Beached’ was first a solo project for the techno-dance artist, but Orbital was brought on for a remix specifically heard in the movie.
 The song’s heavy bassline instrumentation and flowing strings pair well with the high-octane moments scattered throughout the movie set against the backdrop of a seemingly pristine island.